Dishwasher Not Draining Repair Cost: What to Expect (2026)

 Can a plumber fix a dishwasher that doesn’t drain?

 Yes.
 Plumbers handle drain hose clogs, air gap issues, and plumbing-related drainage problems.
 For internal components like the pump, motor, or control board, call an appliance repair technician instead.
-If there is not draining but no blockage, the problem is usually internal and needs an appliance tech.
+If there’s not draining but no blockage, the problem is internal and needs an appliance tech.

 How much does it cost to replace a dishwasher drain hose?